 You’ll most definitely want to visit Twede’s Cafe, which served as the Double-R Diner.
 As far as restaurants go, it’s middle of the road, gut-filling fare – Agent Dale Cooper probably wouldn’t write a glowing Yelp review today.
 But it’s a can’t miss stop if you’re making the trip to North Bend as a Twin Peaks fan.

-My thanks goes to ever-geeky In Twin Peaks, which is your definitive source for Twin Peaks filming locations.
+My thanks go to ever-geeky In Twin Peaks, which is your definitive source for more Twin Peaks filming locations.

 Loved these pictures!
 Would love to see the lodge and some more locations the next time we come out to visit!